-- When you have a meeting with a customer, do you spend the largest percentage of the time listening versus talking?
+- When you meet with a customer, do you spend the largest percentage of the time listening versus talking?

-- Can an average salesperson quickly locate the right tools to present your product strategy or to close a deal?
+- Can an average salesperson quickly locate the right tools to present the product strategy or to close a deal?

 - Are your channels selling all of your products?

 - Is part of your marketing programs budget and sales goals allocated to customer satisfaction and customer retention?